Western New Guinea: Demographics

 The population of the region was estimated to be 5,601,888 in mid 2022.
 The interior is predominantly populated by ethnic Papuans while coastal towns are inhabited by descendants of intermarriages between Papuans, Melanesians, and Austronesians, including other Indonesian ethnic groups.
 Migrants from the rest of Indonesia also tend to inhabit the coastal regions.
 The largest cities in the territory are Jayapura in the region's northeast, and Sorong in the northwest of the Bird's Head Peninsula.
 By 2022 Jayapura had a population of over 400,000 and Sorong nearly 300,000; other major towns are Timika and Nabire in Central Papua, Merauke in South Papua, and Manokwari in the northeast of the Bird's Head Peninsula, each of which had over 100,000 inhabitants in 2022.

 The region is home to around 312 different tribes, including some uncontacted peoples.
 The Lani from the Toli valley and surrounding regions, combined with Dani (or Hubula) from the Baliem Valley, are one of the most populous tribes of the region.
 The Arfak in Arfak Mountains, and the Marind from Merauke.
 The semi-nomadic Asmat inhabit the mangrove and tidal river areas near Agats and are renowned for their woodcarving.
 Other tribes include the Amung-Damal, Bauzi, Biak (or Byak), Korowai, Mee, Mek, Sawi, and Yali.
 Estimates of the number of distinct languages spoken in the region range from 200 to 700.
 A number of these languages are permanently disappearing.

 As in Papua New Guinea and some surrounding east Indonesian provinces, a large majority of the population is Christian.
 In the 2010 census, 65.48% identified themselves as Protestant, 17.67% as Catholic, 15.89% as Muslim, and less than 1% as either Hindu or Buddhist.
 There is also a substantial practice of animism among the major religions, but this is not recorded by the census.

 Papua is also home to many migrants from other parts of Indonesia, of which an overwhelming percentage of these migrants came as part of a government-sponsored transmigration program.
-The transmigration program in Papua was only formally halted by President Joko Widodo in June 2015.
+The transmigration program in Papua was formally halted by President Joko Widodo in June 2015 but restarted by President Prabowo in 2024.